 - Southwood Estates built – a 27 unit housing site.

-- Walpole Island hosted annual Potawatomi Gathering.
+- Walpole Island hosted the annual Potawatomi Gathering.

-- The Gaming Commission election is decided through a run off election, Dorothy Kiyukan is elected for Gaming Commissioner #1 and Edward “Joe” Mitchell, Jr. is elected for Gaming Commissioner #2.
+- The Gaming Commission election is decided through a runoff election, Dorothy Kiyukan is elected for Gaming Commissioner #1 and Edward “Joe” Mitchell, Jr. is elected for Gaming Commissioner #2.

-- The PBPN General Membership approve a $55M expansion at Prairie Band Casino & Resort.
+- The PBPN General Membership approves a $55M expansion at Prairie Band Casino & Resort.
 The expansion includes a new hotel tower, interior upgrades, renovation of the Buffalo Grill, expanded gaming floor, new administrative wing, a 500-space parking garage, along with upgrades to the 150th Road corridor.